 Moreover, there is an isomorphism of $\K$-algebras

 where $r$ is the following relation:

 for certain $p_{12}, p_{11}, a_1, a_2, a_3 \in \K$ depending on $B$.
-The data associated with the double extension can be identified explicitly If $p_{12} = 0$, then $B$ is a double extension; in particular, it is not a left double extension, since condition (iib) in the Definition \ref{defore2} is not satisfied.
-On the contrary, if $p_{12}\neq 0$, such $B$ turns out be a double extension. \end{ejemplo}
+The data associated with the double Ore extension can be identified explicitly If $p_{12} = 0$, then $B$ is a right double Ore extension, but not a double Ore extension, since condition (iib) in the Definition \ref{defore2} is not satisfied.
+On the contrary, if $p_{12}\neq 0$, such $B$ turns out to be a double Ore extension. \end{ejemplo}